 The Rainforest Alliance has worked for more than 30 years to make agriculture more sustainable—and for us, the well-being of those who work on farms is central to that effort.
-That’s why we protect and promote the human rights of more than 1.5 million farmworkers through our certification program, and of tens of thousands more in our community-level work.
+That’s why we protect and promote the human rights of hundreds of thousands of farmworkers through our certification program, and of tens of thousands more in our community-level work.
 We also advocate with governments on passing and enforcing legislation that requires companies to follow human rights and environmental due diligence (HREDD) processes.

 Through certification, landscape and community programs, tailored supply chain services, and advocacy, we are helping to protect and promote the rights of farmworkers around the world.

 Sign up for useful tips to green your life and protect our planet.

 Stopping forced labor, discrimination, and workplace violence and harassment